immanuelsch/gegl-HDR-ColorMapper/README.md

 I'm the reporter of https://gitlab.gnome.org/GNOME/gegl/-/issues/171 that ended up in a native blending-based saturation approach.
 And I also published some code that lead Gimp to implement the Lightness Blend mode https://bugzilla.gnome.org/show_bug.cgi?id=753163.

-*To make things clear: I'm not a programmer - so my code looks ugly :-) - but serves as PoC.*
+*To make things clear: I'm not a native programmer - so my code looks ugly :-) - it should only serve as PoC.*

 # Motivation
 A lot of pictures look very desaturated when increasing image contrast.
 All receipes do not really help in a full extent: They adopt lightness/luminance and -contrast but to not map color correct from a color-intensity perspective.